cosmos/ibc-rs/ci/no-std-check/README.md

 use my_package;
 ```

-Retore the original `use-unsupported` list, and add `my-package` to the end of the list:
+Restore the original `use-unsupported` list, and add `my-package` to the end of the list:

 ```toml
 use-unsupported = [